-The QCT Registration Unit maintained a high level of activity in 2020 and ensured that professional registration activities for the teaching profession were maintained throughout the year.
-Read the details in the 2020 Registration summary (PDF).
+Registration summaries show that every year the QCT Registration Unit maintains a high level of activity and ensures that professional registration activities for the teaching profession are maintained throughout the year.

 This report was compiled using registration data held by the QCT and looks at three aspects of QCT data:

 There are over 100,000 registered teachers in Queensland.
 The 2016 annual school census revealed that two-thirds are employed in a permanent or long-term temporary teaching position.
 Who makes up the other third?
 What are they doing?
 What does the teacher supply pool look like now and in the immediate future?

 In July 2016, the QCT surveyed 10,000 teachers to profile the available workforce in Queensland.
 (A similar survey was conducted in 2014.)

 The 2016 results provide valuable insight into the current circumstances and future career plans of these registered teachers.

 This teacher profile report (based on data held in September 2014) provides valuable insight into the current circumstances and future career plans of registered teachers who weren't in permanent teaching positions in Queensland schools.